Question level analysis in science

 What should we do instead?

 Recording student marks on specific topics is a very blunt tool indeed to perform meaningful question level analysis.
-So what are we do with the data without huge investments in technology?
+So what are we to do with the data without huge investments in technology?
 The first question you must ask yourself is whether there is merit in analysing a summative assessment in the first place.
 Summative papers often only assess a tiny fraction of the course and so spending time on questions, that may never reappear, could be time wasted.
+Reviewing formative, diagnostic tests, that assess discrete aspects individually, could be a much more powerful approach.

 - Assessing scientific skills in science